 Say it ain't so.
-Fans of Nashville are still reeling following the death of the (fictitious) grande dame of Music City, Rayna James, who succumbed to injuries she sustained during a car crash.
+Fans of Nashville are still reeling following the death of the (fictitious) grande dame of Music City, Rayna Jaymes, who succumbed to injuries she sustained during a car crash.
 To be fair, Rayna's death and star Connie Britton's exit shouldn't come as a total surprise since Britton never committed to a full season when the series was picked up by CMT after being cancelled by ABC.
 But fans, especially those who waged a campaign to save Nashville, are feeling betrayed to see the beloved heart and soul of Nashville killed off before the midpoint of the season.
 The show may go on, but will viewers still tune in with no Rayna, and how can the series' creative team convince them to stay?

 Nashville Top Moments: A Life That's Good>>>

 All in the Family

 Rayna leaves behind her two musically-gifted daughters Maddie and Daphne as well as her true love, Deacon Claybourne.
 After career disappointments, alcoholism, rage issues and liver cancer, Deacon finally got his happy ending by marrying the woman of his dreams.
 Deacon, who doesn't have a stellar track record when it comes to dealing with disappointment and personal setbacks, is going to have to make good on his promise to Rayna and hold the family together.
 Viewers are going to have a hard time embracing widower Deacon after four seasons of "Will they or won't they?" with Rayna.